mikbry/are-you-ready/README.md

-# are-you-ready
-Are you ready ?
-Let's go !
+# Are you ready ?
+Ok let's play !
+areyouready.live

+Live music streaming platform

+TODO:
+- Install Jitsi on a server
+- Create a custom frontend for Jitsi